saurabh509/System_Programming/README.md

 # System_Programming

-This repo consists of various DAA standard problems implemented by me as a part of academics.
+This repo consists of various system programming standard problems implemented by me as a part of academics.